 V. OTHER: Demonstrate in a narrative.

-Over a 9-year period (2001-2010) the Aldo Leopold Audubon Society constructed 3,900 nest boxes (Document 5).
+Over a 9-year period (2001-2009), ALAS constructed 3,500 nest boxes.
 These were constructed at the Wood Laboratory on the UW-SP campus and transported to a storage area.
-About 1,300 of these boxes were used by the Aldo Leopold Audubon Society Trail, but 2,600 were distributed to other bluebird trails in the state.
-Payment for most of these additional boxes was made by the Bluebird Restoration Associaition of WI, but ALAS helped with distribution of boxes statewide and installation of over 100 bluebird trails.
-Although these nest boxes were made in Stevens Point, we had a major influence on bluebird conservation statewide (over a 3-year period).
+About 1,300- of these boxes were used by the ABT, but 2,200 were distributed to other bluebird trails in the state.
+Payment for most of these additional boxes was made by the Bluebird Restoration Association of Wisconsin, but ALAS helped with distribution of boxes statewide and installation of about 100 bluebird trails.
+Although these nest boxes were made in Stevens Point, we had a major influence on bluebird conservation, statewide, over a 5-year period.

 Community Forest Management